Driver Status

 Driver status is displayed with a color and short text string ("status text") in the sidebar (underneath the driver name) and on the map in the pop-up bubble that appears on rollover or click of a driver's icon.

-Offline: The driver is "off-duty."
-An offline driver's location will not be tracked and he/she will not appear on the map.
-Offline drivers appear in the sidebar as a grey dot icon.
+Off-duty: The driver is "off-duty."
+An off-duty driver's location will not be tracked and he/she will not appear on the map.
+Off-duty drivers appear in the sidebar as a grey dot icon.

 Return to Top